Massive growth. Immunity from financial downturns. And an ecommerce market share outpacing online retail as a whole.

 Based in Atlanta, Georgia, PupSocks makes custom pet products that feature customers’ favorite photos of their pets.
-Selling in 39 countries, it’s proof people everywhere want to wear their love for their dogs and cats on their socks.
+Selling in 39 countries, it’s proof people everywhere want to combine their love of furry friends with trendy fashion.

 Being both a gifting product and an impulse buy, Pupsocks was a one-two punch for a strong conversion rate, averaging a whopping 9%.

 With the goal of amping up holiday sales, driving new visitors through paid media has been a key component of Pupsocks’ strategy.

 In 2017, Pupsocks ran a conversion campaign on Facebook during the holiday season targeted to animal lovers, which generated more than 90% of the company’s annual revenue and yielded a 3.7X return on ad spend.

 But, as we all know too well, it’s not 2017 on Facebook.